 Life in Hong Kong Is Harder Than Ever – Unless You’re a Tycoon

-Mrs. Lau can’t assist but glance nervously on the calendar.
-Her next paycheck isn’t for per week, and she doesn’t have enough money to feed her own family of four filled into her small, government-sponsored Hong Kong apartment.
-Her husband can’t work, and the children don’t apprehend why their mother continues shopping for stale food.
+Mrs. Lau can’t help but glance nervously at the calendar.
+Her next paycheck isn’t per week, and she doesn’t have enough money to feed her four-year-old family in her small, government-sponsored Hong Kong apartment.
+Her husband can’t work, and the children don’t comprehend why their mother continues shopping for stale food.

-“We’ll consume rice soup for all 3 meals,” said the 42-year-antique, a cashier at the Wellcome grocery store chain controlled using the Jardine Matheson organization.
+“We’ll consume rice soup for all three meals,” said the 42-year-old antique, a cashier at the Wellcome grocery store chain controlled using the Jardine Matheson organization.
 Lau, who requested that her surname be used, has been the sole provider for her 7-12 months-antique daughter and 15-12 months-old son because her husband injured his again.
-She makes the equivalent of $five.40 an hour, nowhere near the $15-an-hour minimal wage in towns like Seattle, in which the cost of dwelling is less expensive.
+She makes the equivalent of $five.40 an hour, nowhere near the $15-an-hour minimal wage in towns like Seattle, where the cost of dwelling is less expensive.

 READ MORE :